 Security and Emergency Response: CWD has completed significant emergency response planning and preparation activities to date.
-These efforts will also place the District in a good position to complete the federally required risk and resilience assessment work as part of the American Water Investment Act (AWIA) in 2020.
-We continue to work with King County to use their "Code Red" notification system and it's now prominently featured on our new website.
+We continued to follow-up on the J100 Risk and Resiliency Study and completed the initial list of prioritized security improvements at the District's headquarters.
+These past efforts will also place the District in a good position to complete the federally required risk and resilience assessment work as part of the American Water Investment Act (AWIA) in 2020 and Emergency Management Plan update in 2021.